adriendoespostrock/KemperDisplay/README.md

 ## Source Code

 The source code for Kemper Display is not distributed through this repository.
 This repository is used for application releases, documentation, screenshots, and issue tracking.

+## Just so you know
+Just for transparency: this app was vibe-coded with AI.
+I'm not a professional developer, just a guitarist who wanted to build a useful tool for the Kemper Player.